-Disclaimer: This health report is for educational purposes only.
+This publication is for educational purposes only.

 It is not intended as a substitute for the diagnosis, treatment and advice of a qualified licensed medical professional.
+The author, publisher and distributors of this publication assume no responsibility for how this material will be used.
+You should not use the information on this website for diagnosing or treating a health problem or disease, or prescribing any medication or other treatment without first consulting your treating physician.
+The content of NaturalHealth365Programs.com has not been evaluated by the Food and Drug Administration.

-The author, publisher and distributors of this health report assume no responsibility for how this material will be used.
-To be clear - the author, publisher and distributors of this health report - do not recommend any particular nutritional supplement or treatment protocol for any medical health condition or disease.
+To be clear, the author, publisher and distributors of this publication do not recommend any particular nutritional supplement or treatment protocol for any medical health condition or disease.
 Ultimately, it is up to you to work with a qualified, healthcare professional and make an informed decision.